Challenges of Adjusting for Inflation

 B. Holding Costs and Cash Flow Management

-- Example: An electronics retailer reducing stock levels due to rising warehousing costs.
+• Example: An electronics distributor reducing stock levels to preserve cash flow amid surging warehousing costs.

 C. Risk of Inventory Obsolescence